xseine/dotbond-prototype/README.md

 So having generator work in a less obtrusive manner will be addressed in the future.

-Even though specific use cases of the API are tracked (in the generated code for actions), the downside is the API definition might become complicated by having second class queries from the client in it.
+Even though specific use cases of the API are tracked (in the generated code for actions), the downside is the API definition might become complicated by having second-class queries from the client in it.
 Query limiter is responsible for making correct decisions based on the analysis of the API and predefined rules so the generated actions are ones that are quick and easy to upgrade.